Wars of the Roses: Yorkist triumph (1461)

 To cement his position, Edward and Warwick moved north to confront the Lancastrians.
 Warwick, leading the Yorkist vanguard, inconclusively clashed with the Lancastrians at Ferrybridge on 28 March, at which Warwick was wounded, and the Lancastrian commanders, the Barons Clifford, and Neville (a distant relative of Warwick), were killed.
-Edward engaged the Lancastrian's main army the following day on 29 March near Towton, Yorkshire.
+Edward engaged the Lancastrians' main army the following day on 29 March near Towton, Yorkshire.
 The battle that followed was the largest and bloodiest ever fought on English soil, and resulted in a decisive triumph for Edward which broke the power of the Lancastrians in the north.
-The lynchpins of Lancastrian control in the royal court were either killed or fled the country; Henry Percy, 3rd Earl of Northumberland was killed, Andrew Trollope, one of the most astute Lancastrian field commanders, was also killed, while James Butler, 5th Earl of Ormond was captured and executed.
+The lynchpins of Lancastrian control in the royal court were either killed or fled the country; Henry Percy, 3rd Earl of Northumberland, was killed, Andrew Trollope, one of the most astute Lancastrian field commanders, was also killed, while James Butler, 5th Earl of Ormond, was captured and executed.
 Henry, Margaret, and their son Prince Edward fled north to Scotland.
 Edward returned to London for his coronation, while Warwick remained in the north to pacify further Lancastrian resistance.
 The Battle of Towton confirmed to the English people that Edward was the uncontested ruler of England, at least for the time being; as a result, Edward used this opportunity to employ a bill of attainder to forfeit the titles of 14 Lancastrian peers and 96 knights and minor members of the gentry.